banner

 Unfortunately, pride, power, and position choked out the spiritual fruit of his life.
 Then, he couldn’t grow in spiritual maturity or lead Israel as God desired.
 Because of his pride and disobedience, the LORD instructed Samuel to anoint David to replace him.
 David was a young man after God’s own heart.
 Whose heart do we follow—ours or God’s?

 One of King Saul’s sins was failure to wipe out the Amalekites.
 He wanted the praise of his men and wealth more than obeying the LORD.
-Ironically, it may have been an Amalekite who finished him when he was dying (2Samuel 1:6-10).
+Ironically, it may have been an Amalekite who finished him off when he was dying (2Samuel 1:6-10).

 David’s Seed